SocialDesignHouse/base-theme/README.md

 We recommend using something like [YeoPress](https://github.com/wesleytodd/YeoPress) for starting your project.

-These instructions will follow the general way that we set up our project and will assume you have node.js, npm, git, yeoman, generator-wordpress, and grunt installed and configured.
+These instructions will follow the general way that we set up our project and will assume you have node.js, npm, git, yeoman, generator-wordpress, bundler, and grunt installed and configured.

 1. Run `yo wordpress`
 2. Type the URL of the site when prompted and hit Enter